hellosign/hellosign-openapi/sdks/ruby/docs/SignatureRequestApi.md

 Send Request Reminder

 Sends an email to the signer reminding them to sign the signature request.
 You cannot send a reminder within 1 hour of the last reminder that was sent.
-This includes manual AND automatic reminders.  **NOTE**: This action can **not** be used with embedded signature requests.
+This includes manual AND automatic reminders.  **NOTE:** This action can **not** be used with embedded signature requests.

 ### Examples